资源 标记: Annonas

 - Custard apple is a medium sized, semi-deciduous tree, up to 10 m in height, with large yellow-brown custard textured fruit.
 The fruit can be up to 15 cm in diameter, has a sweet flavor, and is usually consumed fresh.

 - Biriba is a semi-deciduous tree, up to 10m in height, that thrives in hot, humid weather, and is related to the Annonas (Soursop, Custard Apple, Atemoya).
 The fruit, up to 15 cm in diameter, is sweet and creamy, and typically eaten fresh.

 - The cherimoya species is thought to have originated from the inter-Andean valleys of Ecuador, Colombia, and Bolivia.

 - Soursop is a tropical, low branching and shrubby tree to 10 m in height.
 Soursop fruits are basically oval shaped, up to 30 cm long and 15 cm wide, weighing up to 7 kg.
 The least acidic varieties are sometimes consumed fresh or as part of a desert.
 More typically soursop fruit is processed into...

 - Atemoya is a fast-growing tree up to 9 m tall.
 It is a hybrid of the cherimoya (Annona cherimola) and the sugar apple (Annona squamosa).
-The fruits are up to 10 cm in diameter and weigh up to 2 kg, sweet, and most often eaten fresh, in juice, or as a desert.
+Atemoyas produce delicious-tasting fruits that resemble the cherimoya in flavor.
+The fragrant, snow white flesh is both sweet and subacid at the same time.
+The...

 - Sugar apple is a drought-tolerant tree, growing to 6 m in height, and is the most widely grown of the Annonas.
 The sweet fruit is eaten fresh and can be used in beverages, ice cream and milkshakes.